boots-edu/textbook/source/text/3-dataclass/basic.md

 ## Key Idea

-**_Data Classes_** allow us to combine data into a grouping and use that grouping as a data type in our programs.
+Data classes allow us to combine data into a grouping and use that grouping as a data type in our programs.

 ## Drawing Program Classes